paldhous/NICAR/2017/md_raw/r-analysis.md

 ```
 ![](./img/r_11.jpg)

-Not terribly interesting, but it shows how a different `geom` creates a different type of chart.
+This is not terribly interesting, but it shows how a different `geom` creates a different type of chart.
 In `geom_bar`, `stat="identity"` ensures that the bars are drawn from the data mapped to the Y axis, rather than a count of the number of records.
 For solid objects like bars, `fill` sets the color of the object, which `color` controls the colour of their outline, if desired. `alpha` controls transparency; `ggtitle` adds a title, and the `theme()` function here removes grid lines on the axis with the coutries.
 Finally, `coord_flip` swaps the X and Y axes, turning a vertical column chart into a horizontal bar chart.

 Notice also how `reorder()` is used to sort the bars by `life_expect`.